bernardobt/Definition-Helper-Anki-Addon/README.md

 NOTE: For this parse function to work, you'll have to install the MeCab UniDic Japanese Dictionary (https://ankiweb.net/shared/info/13462835) addon.
 You can also follow https://www.reddit.com/r/LearnJapanese/comments/g8ngtm/how_did_you_guys_update_your_mecab_unidic/fovfet7/ to have a more updated version of it.

 NOTE 2: For the parse function I used some files from MorphMan Addon (https://ankiweb.net/shared/info/900801631) code (https://github.com/kaegi/MorphMan).
-Very useful addon, that I personally used for a long time.
+Very useful addon, that I personally use.

 The Clipboard tab you'll find a clipboard monitor, adds what you have on clip board in there.
 Currently it can't be deactivated, unfortunately.

 NOTE: Pyperclip (https://pypi.org/project/pyperclip/) was used to make the clipboard functions.

-In Results, you see three tabs in which the results for each dictionary will be ploted.
+In Results, you see 4 tabs in which the results for each dictionary will be ploted.

 NOTE: The Dictionary files are NOT provided, you'll have to set them manually.
 (As of 12/06/2020, added support to the JMEdict)